 3. Oakley Airbrake MX

-Airbrake MX Motocross Goggles features include:
+Airbrake MX Motocross Goggles include the following features:

-Extra-wide strap design, for a secure fit and minimum slip.
+- Extra-wide strap design for a secure fit and minimum slip.

-Ergonomically shaped facial contour, to aid airtight fit.
+- Ergonomically shaped facial contour to aid airtight fit.

-Why we chose the Airbrake MX
+Why We Chose the Airbrake MX

 4. Oakley Frontline Dirt Bike Goggles

-- The Frontline has smaller out-riggers
+- The Frontline has smaller out-riggers than the Airbrake.

-Why we chose the Oakley Frontline
+Why We Chose the Oakley Frontline

 The Frontline still has an immensely strong and durable Plutonite lens, making it one of the most robust lens products available.